formsaudio/FALAFEL/README.md

 # FALAFEL
 Form Audio Language around Front End Logic

-## Goal
-Minimal and easily spoken language for creating voice applications with voice.
+A minimal and easily spoken language for creating voice applications with voice.